 The pace of a question can generate urgency in me that means that I forget to think and process before responding.
 And yet when I give myself time to think I have been accused of being dishonest and not speaking the truth.
-The truth is that my response was random weird and unhelpful and I often have to do some kind of linguistic gymnastics to answer the question as I assume it was intended.

 If you are keen to be the best manager, leader and or parent you can be and you want to develop your skills to Motivate, Manage or Mentor others;

 Don’t miss our annual retreat where we explore listening, questioning and feedback skills and unravel what is holding you back from getting or giving the response you want.